byroot/activerecord-typedstore/README.md

     # In addition to prevent null values you can prevent blank values
-    s.string :title, blank: false, default: 'Title' end
+    s.string :title, blank: false, default: 'Title'

+    # If you don't want to enforce a datatype but still like to have default handling
+    s.any :source, blank: false, default: 'web' end

   # You can use any ActiveModel validator